-In the past two years, I have been very fortunate considering the sometimes random approach to my photography.
-In 2015, one of my photos of Dillane, the Singer Man was chosen by the London Borough of Tower Hamlets to promote their Black History Month (BHM) programme.
-This resulted in an extensive street poster campaign, the image was also used for the brochure cover and futher images used within the brochure.
+In the last few years, I have been very fortunate considering my random approach to photography.
+In 2015, one of my photos of Dillan, the Singer Man was chosen by the London Borough of Tower Hamlets to promote their Black History Month (BHM) programme.
+This resulted in an extensive street poster campaign.
 The story can be seen on my Blog page.
-It doesn't get much better than that.